backstage/backstage/plugins/catalog/api-report.md

 // @public (undocumented)
 export const CatalogEntityPage: () => JSX.Element;

-// Warning: (ae-forgotten-export) The symbol "IProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "CatalogFilter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const CatalogFilter: ({
-  initiallySelectedFilter,
-  initialFilter,
-}: IProps) => JSX.Element;

 // Warning: (ae-forgotten-export) The symbol "CatalogPageProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "CatalogIndexPage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //